ann82/dv_assistant/relay-server/README.md

 ## Recent Updates

+- **TypeScript Migration:** Core components have been migrated to TypeScript for better type safety and maintainability.
+- **Response Handling Improvements:** Enhanced response generation for irrelevant queries with proper domain-specific responses.
 - **Follow-up Question Handling:** The `ResponseGenerator` now correctly handles follow-up questions by using the stored context from previous interactions.
-This ensures that follow-up questions do not require a new location extraction.
-- **Location Extraction Enhancement:** The `EntityExtractor` has been updated to handle trailing punctuation in location extraction, ensuring accurate extraction of locations like 'New York'.
+- **Location Extraction Enhancement:** The `EntityExtractor` has been updated to handle trailing punctuation in location extraction.

 ## Installation